Atharva1011/trio/README.md

 Schema for the project:
 ![Schema](https://user-images.githubusercontent.com/85441257/218472406-07bca278-9036-474d-9a5a-20a98c88907e.png)

-## For local setup followup the following steps :
+## For local setup follow the following steps :

 Open mysql command line client and follow the following steps.
 Paste following commands.

 create database geeklogin;

+use geeklogin;

 create table accounts
 (